Marcobruni01/ACTAM-Project/README.md

   - Adjust volume.
   - Delete the track.
   - Replay the track (requires prior recording using "Copy on Track").
-- **Final Export**: Combine all recorded tracks into a single audio file to create a complete song, which can be downloaded.
+- **Final Export**: Combine all recorded tracks into a single audio file to create a complete song, which can be downloaded only in .WAV format.

 ---